Updated: Jun 28

 Scientists have used MRI scans to find understand how the brain changes when people practice mindfulness, yielding some fascinating results.
 Research demonstrates that the grey matter in specific regions of the brain involved in learning and memory, emotional regulation, self-referential processing, and perspective taking grow thicker and stronger with mindfulness practice:

-The prefrontal cortex (anterior cingulate and medial prefrontal cortex): interprets signals and resolves conflicting information; manages feedback categorization, performance monitoring, and task monitoring
+The prefrontal cortex (anterior cingulate and medial prefrontal cortex): responsible for higher order executive functions such as resolving conflicting information, performance monitoring, and task monitoring;

 The insula: involved with self-awareness, interpersonal experiences and emotional intelligence.